mhdawson/micro-app-schedule-controller/README.md

   the key and associated certificates for a client which is authorized to connect to the mqtt server.
 * eventLogPrefix - directory in which log will be written
-* localtion - object with lat and lon fields that specify the location to be used in order to determine suntimes
+* location - object with lat and lon fields that specify the location to be used in order to determine suntimes
 * windowsSize - object with x and y specifying the size of the window for the GUI.